Projective representation theory for compact quantum groups and the quantum Baum-Connes assembly map: Preliminaries

 \subsection{Torsion phenomena for discrete quantum groups}

 In this section we recall elementary notions and results concerning the notion of torsion-freeness for discrete quantum groups.
-It was initially introduced by R. Meyer and R. Nest and it can be characterized as in Theorem-Definition \ref{theo.TorsionFreeMeyerNest} below (see \cite{MeyerNestTorsion,MeyerNestHomological2} and \cite{VoigtBaumConnesAutomorphisms} for more details). \begin{defi} Let $\mathbb{G}=(C(\mathbb{G}),\Delta)$ be a compact quantum group and let $(A,\delta)$ be a right $\mathbb{G}$-$C^*$-algebra with $A$ finite dimensional and $\delta$ ergodic.
-Then we say that $(A,\delta)$ is a \emph{torsion action} of $\mathbb{G}$.
-The set of all non-trivial torsion actions of $\mathbb{G}$ is denoted by $\mathbb{T}or(\widehat{\mathbb{G}})$. \end{defi}
+It was initially introduced by R. Meyer and R. Nest and it can be characterized as in Theorem-Definition \ref{theo.TorsionFreeMeyerNest} below (see \cite{MeyerNestTorsion,MeyerNestHomological2} and \cite{VoigtBaumConnesAutomorphisms} for more details). \begin{defi} Let $\mathbb{G}=(C(\mathbb{G}),\Delta)$ be a compact quantum group.
+A torsion action of $\mathbb{G}$ or a torsion for $\widehat{\mathbb{G}}$ is a left $\mathbb{G}$-C$^*$-algebra $(A, \delta)$ with $A$ finite dimensional and $\delta$ ergodic.
+We say that $(A, \delta)$ is a torsion action of \emph{permutation type} if $A$ is not simple.
+We say that $(A, \delta)$ is a torsion action of \emph{projective type} if $A$ is simple.
+The set of all equivariant Morita equivalence classes of torsion actions of $\mathbb{G}$ is denoted by $\text{Tor}(\widehat{\mathbb{G}})$. \end{defi}

-\begin{rem} If $\widehat{\mathbb{G}}$ is a classical discrete group $\Gamma$, then $\mathbb{T}or(\Gamma)$ detects the torsion in $\Gamma$, hence the notational use in general of the dual discrete quantum group. \end{rem}
+\begin{rem} If $\widehat{\mathbb{G}}$ is a classical discrete group $\Gamma$, then $\text{Tor}(\Gamma)$ detects the torsion in $\Gamma$, hence the notational use in general of the dual discrete quantum group. \end{rem}